ros2/design/articles/intraprocess_communication.md

 ## Introduction

-The subscriptions and publications mechanisms in ROS2 fall in two categories:
+The subscriptions and publications mechanisms in ROS 2 fall in two categories:

-* intra-process: messages are sent from a publication to subscription via in-process memory.
+* intra-process: messages are sent from a publisher to subscriptions via in-process memory.
-* inter-process: messages are sent via the underlying ROS2 middleware layer.
+* inter-process: messages are sent via the underlying ROS 2 middleware layer.
 The specifics of how this happens depend on the chosen middleware implementation and may involve serialization steps.

 This design document presents a new implementation for the intra-process communication.

 ## Motivations for a new implementation

-Even if ROS2 supports intra-process communication, the implementation of this mechanism has still much space for improvement.
+Even if ROS 2 supports intra-process communication, the implementation of this mechanism has still much space for improvement.
-Until ROS2 Crystal, major performance issues and the lack of support for shared pointer messages were preventing the use of this feature in real applications.
+Until ROS 2 Crystal, major performance issues and the lack of support for shared pointer messages were preventing the use of this feature in real applications.

-With the ROS2 Dashing release, most of these issues have been addressed and the intra-process communication behavior has improved greatly ([see ticket](https://github.com/ros2/ros2/issues/649)).
+With the ROS 2 Dashing release, most of these issues have been addressed and the intra-process communication behavior has improved greatly ([see ticket](https://github.com/ros2/ros2/issues/649)).

 The current implementation is based on the creation of a ring buffer for each `Publisher` and on the publication of meta-messages through the middleware layer.
 When a `Publisher` has to publish intra-process, it will pass the message to the `IntraProcessManager`.
 Here the message will be stored in the ring buffer associated with the `Publisher`.
 In order to extract a message from the `IntraProcessManager` two pieces of information are needed: the id of the `Publisher` (in order to select the correct ring buffer) and the position of the message within its ring buffer.
-A meta-message with this information is created and sent through the ROS2 middleware to all the `Subscription`s, which can then retrieve the original message from the `IntraProcessManager`.
+A meta-message with this information is created and sent through the ROS 2 middleware to all the `Subscription`s, which can then retrieve the original message from the `IntraProcessManager`.

 ![Current IPC Block Diagram](../img/intraprocess_communication/old_ipc.png)